 - This means that company X is expected to have $18.575 in earnings per share (EPS) at the end of the decade (year 10)

-Using P/E ratio to Price Stocks Based on their Compound Earnings
+Using the P/E ratio to Price Stocks Based on their Compound Earnings

 The compound earnings can be used for pricing stocks.
 This is how: